-Shall: As used in a standard, "shall" denotes a minimum requirement in order to conform to the specification.
+Shall: As used in a standard, "shall" denotes a minimum requirement to conform to the standard.

-Should: As used in a standard, "should" denotes a recommendation or that which is advised but not required in order to conform to the specification.
+Should: As used in a standard, "should" denotes a recommendation or that which is advised but not required to conform to the standard.

-May: As used in a standard, "may" denotes a course of action permissible within the limits of a specification.
+May: As used in a standard, "may" denotes a course of action permissible within the limits of a standard.